JackJack33/COE332/homework06/README.md

 ### Flask Interaction
 You can interact with the flask app via `curl -X <method> localhost:5000/<route>` once it is up and running.
+IMPORTANT: Make sure to `curl -X POST localhost:5000/data` before trying to access the other methods.
+Nothing will break, however you wont get any data returned as the database would be empty otherwise.

 | Route            | Method | Description                              |
 |------------------|--------|-----------------------------------------------|